erosson/wolcendb/README.md

 * `yarn && yarn export:install` sets up the website and WolcenExtractor, respectively
 * `echo $PATH_TO_YOUR_WOLCEN_INSTALL > GAMEPATH`, replacing the path appropriately, so we know where to extract files from
 * `yarn export` extracts Wolcen files.
 This will break if you haven't written the `GAMEPATH` file above
+  * It runs `yarn export:cp` to rebuild things in `/datamine/`
+  * It runs `yarn build-search-index` to rebuild the data used for fast sitewide search

 The everyday workflow: